hinskip92/social-video-manager/README.md

 A local, interactive social media video asset manager built with React and Electron.
 This application allows you to manage multiple directories containing video files, view metadata, and play videos directly within the app.

+This project is under active development and many planned features are still a work in progress.

 ## Project Status

 ### ✅ Implemented Features